arabelo2/UMS/docs/theory/Gauss_Integral_Model_Lateral_Pressure_Field_Simulation.md

 - **Appendix C.1**: Beam Models for Single Elements
 - **Appendix C.5**: Code Listings (Code Listing C.10)

+Additionally, it builds on the general concepts of beam modeling introduced in:

+- **Chapter 2**: Radiation of Ultrasound
+- **Section 2.4**: Modeling Fields from Apertures
+- **Section 2.5**: Radiation Through a Planar Interface

 The model uses 15 Gaussian beams to simulate the pressure field of a piston source.
 The normalized pressure field is given by:

 $$